 Pomegranate oil contains punicic and ellagic acid.
 Punicic acid is a polyunsaturated fatty acid while ellagic acid is a natural antioxidant, which alleviates skin wrinkling and inflammation.
 Pomegranate oil also promotes rejuvenation and fortification of the skin.

 Vitamin E oil is the father of all natural oils.
-A powerful antioxidant; it helps neutralise the effects of free radicals and promote healing and faster regeneration of cells.
+A powerful antioxidant; it helps neutralize the effects of free radicals and promote healing and faster regeneration of cells.

 Must you use all the oils above?
 Goodness, no. You will confuse and overwhelm your skin.
 You should mix and match till you find the recipe your skin takes to.
 I’ve experimented with all the oils and below are my best 3 recipes.